 Provide the collection number(s) for your photos, and check the box that best describes how you plan to use the photograph(s).
 Check the box indicating resolution output.

 3. Wait for an Invoice/Specified Use Agreement

-Digital Archives will respond to your request with a salmon Invoice/Specified Use Agreement.
+Digital Archives will respond to your request with an Invoice/Specified Use Agreement.
 Specified Use is how you plan to use the photo reproduction.